-Township, containing 100 acres and allowance, bounded by lands of Jos McMurray on the west, Wilson on the east, and south by Hurd and others. -Seized and taken in execution and to be sold as the property of Robert McFadden.

-ALSO-A cartain tract of land situate in Chest township, containing 100 acres more or less.bounded by lands of Pennington, Chest creek, and -Montgomery with a log house, log barn, and 30 aeres cleared - Seized and taken in execution and
+John M. and George W. Scott, Nancy Young and Greenwood Young.
+ALSO-A certain tract of land situate in Township, containing 100 acres and allowance, bounded by lands of Jos McMurray on the west, Wilson on the cast, and south by Hurd and others. -Seized and taken in execution and to be sold as the property of Robert McFadden.
+ALSO-A certain tract of land situate in Chest township, containing 100 acres more or less.bounded by lands of Pennington, Chest creek, and - Montgomery, with a log house, log barn, and 30 aeres cleared .- Seized and taken in execution and to be sold as the property of Moses Pearce.

-Also-A certain tract of land situate in Jordan township, containing 631 acres, more or less, bounded by lands of John and James Curry, and others, having a log house and log barn thereon erected, and about two acres cleared.-Seized and taken in execution and to be sold as the property of William S Curry.
+Also-A certain tract of land situate in Jordan

+township, containing 631 acres, more or less, bounded by lands of John and James Curry, and others, having a log house and log barn thereon erected, and about two acres cleared.-Seized and ta-ken in execution and to be sold as the property of
-ALSO-All defendant's interest in all the following real estate situate in Morris township, all that tract of land and saw-mill property on Alder run containing 222 acres, more or less; also, all the timber stading on the land sold Amos Hubler and George Nairhood, being the same premises bought by Wann & Willhelm from David Gratz, having erected thereon five dwelling houses, stables, single saw-mill and other out-buildings, and about 5 aeres cleared .- Seized and taken in execution and to be sold as the property of D. Wann.

-ALSO-A certain tract of land situate in Chest township containing 100 acres, more or less, bounded by lands of D. Woods, D. Michaels, and others. - Seized and taken in execution and to be sold as the property of Joseph Pearce.

-Also The undivided half part of two pieces of land simute in Lawrence township, one tract being 527 acres surveyed on warrant No.1904-one other tract of 100 acres, more or less, beginning at an old hemlock, thence south 881 deg. west 200 perches too hemlock, thence south 26deg, east 341 perches to beech, thence south 54 deg. east 213 perches, thence south 50 deg. east 16 perches to post north 11 deg. west 160 perches to place of beginning, being part of tract No. 1905, having creeted thereon a saw-mill and sundry other houses and improvements, with about 55 acres cleared .- Seized and taken in execution and to be sold as the property of Christian Pottarff.

--A certain tract of land in Chest township.
-Clearfield county, containing 443 acres bounded by lands of John M. Ferren, Robert McPherson and Andrew Garvey, with a house and barn, and abaut 20 acres cleared.
-Seized and taken in execution and to be sold as the property of Robert Michaels and James White.
+William S. Curry.
+ALSO-All defendant's interest in all the following real estate situate in Morris township, all that tract of land and saw-mill property on Alder run ontaining 223 acres, more or less; also, all the timber standing on the land sold Amos Hubler and learge Nairhood, being the same premises bought by Wann & Willhelm from David Gratz, having erected thereon five dwelling houses, stables, single saw-mill, and other out-buildings, and about 5 a eres eleared. - Seized and taken in execution and to be sold as the property of D. Wann.
+ALSO-A certain tract of land situate in Chest ownship, containing 100 acres, more or less, bounded by lands of D. Woods, D. Michaels, and others.-Seized and taken in execution and to be sold as the property of Joseph Pearce.
+The undivided half part of two pieces of land situate in Lawrence township, one tract being 527 acres surveyed on warrant No. 1904-one other tract of 100 acres, more or less, beginning at an old hemlock, thence south 881 deg. west 200 perches to a hemlock, thence south 23deg, east 341 perches to beech, thence south 54 deg. east 213 perches, thence south 50 deg. east 16 perches to post, north 12 deg, west 160 perches to place of beginning, being part of tract No. 1905, having erected thereon a saw-mill and sundry other houses and improvements, with about 55 acres cleared -Seized and taken in execution and to be sold as the property of Christian Pottarff. -A certain tract of land in Chest township Clearfield county, containing 443 acres, bounded by lands of John M. Ferren, Robert McPherson and Andrew Garvey, with a house and barn, and abaut 20 acres cleared.
+Seized and taken in execution and to be sold as the property of Robert torney, L. Jackson Crans, Esq., Clearfield, or to either of us.